zalando/skipper/docs/kubernetes/routegroups.md

 **Important Note:**

-*The integration of the RouteGroup CRD with the load balancer and DNS configuration solutions is a work in progress.*
+*The integration of the RouteGroup CRD with DNS configuration solutions is a work in progress.*

 ## Skipper as Kubernetes Ingress controller